 Water: This is where most go wrong with stromanthe.
 Most care guides say a version of this “keep moist and do not let it become dry.” but I feel that advice leads to many problems.
 Fungus gnats are one, but root rot and root suffocation is sure to follow.
 I do let my plant dry out between waterings but I do not let it sit dry for long.
 I find over watering can contribute to dry crispy leaves by way of root rot.
 If the roots are not in good condition, they cannot deliver moisture to the leaves.

 Soil: I also feel that soil is a massive problem when it comes to prayer plant varieties.
 Greenhouses pack them with a peat heavy mix so they don’t have to water as often but continuing to use this type of soil in the home leads to disaster.
 Repot your plant in a well draining mix that includes perlite so roots can breathe and soil can dry between waterings.
 If you feel your plant is drying out too fast and requires more than once a week watering, you can always make a change or put it in a larger pot.
+Avoid using terra-cotta pots with this variety.
+Ceramic or plastic will suit you best unless you are in a very humid climate.
+Aside from drainage, your Stromanthe Trio-star will enjoy rich bio diversity at the root.
+In the wild it is an understory plant that grows in detritus or soil mixed with decaying leaves from the canopy above.
+As such fertilizer is going to be important for health.
+See below.

 Humidity: Again another piece of common advice is to keep humidity high, to mist your plant, or use a pebble tray.
 Yes, these plants do love humidity but they can also develop fungus, ,mold and rot from leaves and soil staying wet.
 If you have your plant in a high humidity situation you must also provide great airflow so leaves and soil do not sit wet.
 Mine is doing well in our general household humidity of 45-55% and I do not mist it.
+If you have large areas of browning and crisping on the leaves it is unlikely that humidity levels alone are the cause.
+Check your roots and make sure they are healthy.

 Pruning and propagation: This plant will not require pruning unless you wish to remove damaged or dying growth.
 To propagate, wait for the plant to develop a second plant rhizome and root system in the pot and then separate them.
 You cannot propagate Stromanthe Triostar by leaf or stem cutting.